DavideScassola/graph-conditional-flow-matching/README.md

 ## Datasets availability
 All datasets are publicly available.
 Datasets are downloaded and then cached when running training.
-We use datasets made available by the [SyntheRela library](https://github.com/martinjurkovic/syntherela?tab=readme-ov-file), in fact the following scripts are copied from their repository.
+We use datasets made available by the [SyntheRela library](https://github.com/martinjurkovic/syntherela?tab=readme-ov-file), in fact the following scripts are taken from their repository.
 In order to download the data, run the command:
 ```
 python syntherela_benchmark/download_data.py